goharShoukat/Met-Ocean-Assessment/README.md

 - Directory housing the ERA5 datasets

 The code provides multiple functionalities to the user:
-- The user can study a bounded region.
 - Evaluate data at a single coordinate.
-The ERA5 class has two different paths through which the class can be accessed.
-If the user wishes to proceed with the bounded region, the following set of functions can be used:
-- bounded_region() - this function takes the two opposite vertices.
-The bounded region can only be in the shape of rectange
-- load_bounded_region() - this function then extracts the information about the three variables - swh, mwp and mwd.
-For now this is hardcoded.-

-If however, only a single point analyses is required, the library functions available are much more powerful, versatile and greater in number:
-- load_coordinate_data() - this function requires the user to input the longitude and latitude of the point of interest.
-If the coordinates do not snap to a grid point, the function calculates the nearest neighour and uses the data for that particular point.
+- Extract information about a single variable or multiple variables.
+- Specify a coordinate of interest and the software will check if the point specified is present within the dataset.
+If not, it will automatically snap to the nearest grid point.
-- It also informs the user of the distance between the specified point and the one being used.
+- Provides information about the distance between the nearest grid point and the point specified by the user.
+- Provides information about individual availability of each variable the user has chosen.
+- If the availability is low, the software provides option to look at grid points further apart and then alter the coordinate the user wants to extract information for.

 For the single point data extraction, the code flows in a sequential model, a sample of which is given in the foler 'tests' under the name run_code.py:
 - First, the data files are loaded and unpacked into a 3D array
 - Then the user specifies the coordinate of interest and the function nearest_point is called which compares the coordinate with the data base.
 - Finally, the 3D array and the nearest coordinates are passed on to the function extract_coordinate_data which provides the formatted files.

+### Functions
+Under this section, we will cover each function available within the ERA5 class, specify the inputs and outputs for them and the datatypes.

 This class takes in a number of arguments.
 All these make it extremely important that each argument passed down is referenced with the variable definition as defined in the class.

-The structure of the code is kept basic for ease of editing.
-The three variables obtained from netcdf files - 'swh', 'mwd', 'mwp', are hard coded for now.
-It is important therefore that any input file must have these 3 variables.
-Future iterations will make the code more generalisable and will provide all class functionalities for any available key within the netcdf file.

 ### Warnings:
 It is also important to note that the data files should all be homogenous.
 That is, they should have the same spatial resolution and have the same latitudnal and longitudnal coverage.
 The code can not adjust to varying coverage across data files.